-This easy brownie recipe with almond flour is quite a variation from my other brownie recipes.
+This easy brownie recipe with almond flour is quite a variation from my other brownie recipes like this cocoa powder brownies and chocolate brownies.
 The main difference is the use of almond meal in the batter.
 The other difference is the use of nuts in the brownies, and since I used almond meal in the batter, I choose to add slivered almonds on top of the brownies.

 The resulting almond brownies are not only moist and fudgy, but they also have in them a lovely nutty flavor that is made more prominent with the crunchy slivered almonds on top.